nuxt/docs/en/api/internals-nuxt.md

 ---
-title: "API: The Nuxt Module"
+title: "API: The Nuxt Class"
-description: Nuxt Core Module
+description: Nuxt Core Class
 ---

-# Nuxt Module
+# Nuxt Class

 - Source: **[core/nuxt.js](https://github.com/nuxt/nuxt.js/blob/dev/lib/core/nuxt.js)**

-This is the core container which allows all modules communicate with each other.
+This is the core container which allows all modules and classes communicate with each other.
-Almost all modules has access to nuxt instance using `this.nuxt`.
+All modules has access to nuxt instance using `this.nuxt`.

 ## Tapable plugins